-- 1. The ice strengthening regions of all Polar Class ships is divided into regions reflecting the magnitude of the loads that are expected to act upon them.
+- The ice strengthening regions of all Polar Class ships is divided into regions reflecting the magnitude of the loads that are expected to act upon them.
 In the longitudinal direction, there are four regions: Bow, Bow Intermediate, Midbody and Stern.
 The Bow Intermediate, Midbody and Stern regions are further divided in the vertical direction into the Bottom, Lower and Icebelt regions.
 The extent of each ice strengthening region is illustrated in Fig 2.1. - 2.
 The upper ice waterline (UIWL) and lower ice waterline (LIWL) are as defined in 103.
 1. - 3.
 Fig 2.1 notwithstanding, at no time is the boundary between the Bow and Bow Intermediate regions to be forward of the intersection point of the line of the stem and the ship baseline. - 4.
-Fig 2.1 notwithstanding, the aft boundary of the Bow region need not be more than 0.45 L aft of the forward perpendicular (FP). - 5.
+Fig 2.1 notwithstanding, the aft boundary of the Bow region need not be more than 0.45 L aft of the fore side of the stem at the intersection with the upper ice waterline (UIWL).
+(2021) - 5.
 The boundary between the bottom and lower regions is to be taken at the point where the shell is inclined 7° from horizontal. - 6.
 If a ship is intended to operate astern in ice regions, the aft section of ships is to be designed using the Bow and Bow Intermediate ice strengthening region requirements. - 7.
-Fig 2.1 notwithstanding, if the ship is assigned the additional notation "Icebreaker", the forward boundary of the stern region is to be at least 0.04 L forward of the section where the parallel ship side at the upper ice waterline (UIWL) ends.
-(2017)
+Fig 2.1 notwithstanding, if the ship is assigned the additional notation "Icebreaker", the forward boundary of the stern region is to be at least 0.04 LUI forward of the section where the parallel ship side at the upper ice waterline (UIWL) ends.
+(2021)